R1ngSt1nger/simply-bookkeeping/README.md

 * Record income with itemised, categorised line items
 * Supports positive and negative amounts for adjustments, fees and discounts
 * Track full or partial payments and balances due
+* Ability to create quotes, output to PDF and email directly to the prospective customer

 ###